Refinancing your mortgage can reduce your monthly payment and interest rate.

-A no closing cost refinance will usually come with a higher interest rate to make up for the lost costs.
-That rate could be as much as a half a percent higher than if you were to pay closing costs.
+A no closing cost refinance will usually come with a higher interest rate for the lost costs.
+That rate could be as much as half a percent higher than if you were to pay closing costs.

-A half a percentage point over the course of a loan will cost you tens of thousands of dollars over the life of the loan making it more expensive in the long haul.
+A half a percentage point over the course of a loan will cost you tens of thousands of dollars over the loan, making it more expensive in the long haul.